This box contains instructions on how to use the website to the right.

 How many Meta-analyses are there on the topic of eyewitness identification in the PsycINFO database?

 Locate this article: "Forgetting the once-seen face: Estimating the strength of an eyewitness's memory representation".
 (It is in your list of search results).

-Who is the first author of this article?
+Who is the one of authors of this article?

 What is an empirical study?

 How many Empirical studies are there on the topic of eyewitness identification in the PsycINFO database?